The Space Law Review: United Kingdom

 i The UK's space programme

-The UK's original space programme commenced in 1952, with a mission launched 10 years later, making the UK the third nation in space.
-It remains a leader in space, particularly as a thought leader in regulation.
+The United Kingdom's (UK) original space programme commenced in 1952.
+The first launch of a British satellite, Ariel 1, on a United States (US) rocket occurred in 1962, making the UK the third nation in space.
+The Prospero satellite, also known as the X-3, was then launched by a British rocket in 1971.
+The UK remains a leader in space, particularly as a thought leader in regulation.

-The space sector remains a key growth area for industry, academia and the government, with the ambition to gain 10 per cent of the global space business by 2030.
+The space sector is a key growth area for industry, academia and the government, with the ambition of gaining 10 per cent of the global space business by 2030.
+As at 2020, £360 billion of the UK's gross domestic product was supported by satellite services.2

-One of the goals of the UK government is to ensure that it continues to have a globally competitive and progressive regulatory regime.
+One of the goals of the UK government is to ensure that it continues to have a globally competitive and progressive regulatory regime, leading the global effort to make space more sustainable.

 ii Legal framework

-The UK was one of the early pioneers to adopt national space legislation to regulate the space operational activities of non-governmental (private commercial) entities in 1986 following Norway, Sweden and the United States.
-The UK is also one of the founding Member States of the European Space Agency having ratified the Convention for the establishment of a European Space Agency2 on 28 March 1978.
-The UK has ratified the four core United Nations (UN) space treaties.3 It has not, however, signed or ratified the Moon Agreement 1979.
+The UK was one of the early pioneers to adopt national space legislation to regulate the space operational activities of non-governmental (private commercial) entities in 1986 following Norway, Sweden and the US.
+The UK is also one of the founding Member States of the European Space Agency, having ratified the Convention for the establishment of a European Space Agency3 on 28 March 1978.
+The UK has ratified the four core United Nations (UN) space treaties.4 It has not, however, signed or ratified the Agreement Governing the Activities of States on the Moon and Other Celestial Bodies 1979.

 History of the UK government's space policy

-In the early 1980s, the government instructed the Space Division of the Department of Trade and Industry to establish an ad hoc committee to assess how UK space activities should be organised and make recommendations.4 In 1985, this committee became the British National Space Centre (BNSC), which was the government agency responsible for coordinating space policy.
-The UK Space Agency (UKSA) was established on 1 April 2010 to replace the BNSC.
+In the early 1980s, the government instructed the Space Division of the Department of Trade and Industry to establish an ad hoc committee to assess how UK space activities should be organised and make recommendations.5 In 1985, this committee became the British National Space Centre (BNSC), which was the government agency responsible for coordinating space policy.
+The UKSA was established on 1 April 2010 to replace the BNSC.

 Outer Space Act 1986

-- launching or procuring the launch of a space object;
+- the procurement of an overseas launch of a space object; or

 Space Industry Act 2018